Facts. Answers. Questions.

 May I bring the kids?

-Sure, if they are age six or older.
-As a courtesy to all patrons and musicians, parents with children under the age of six cannot be admitted to LCSO subscription concerts.
+Yes; however, subscription concerts may not be suitable for young children.
+We discourage bringing kids under the age of 6 years old due to the length and complexity of the music.
 The Las Colinas Symphony offers a number of educational programs designed specifically with children in mind.
-Visit our education page or email email@example.com to learn more.
+Visit our education page or e-mail email@example.com to learn more.

 How long will the concert last?